acquia/blt/docs/adding-to-project.md

 # Adding BLT to an existing project

-Adding BLT to an existing project can be much more complex than simply creating a new site with BLT.
-There are a few reasons for this:

-1. BLT expects your project to have a particular directory structure and set of files.
+Adding BLT to an existing project can be more complex than simply creating a new site with BLT since BLT includes a project template and expects the files in your project to match the structure and contents of this template.

-1. Your existing dependencies may conflict with BLT's dependencies.
+BLT will attempt to generate any missing files when it is installed, but it can't account for every possible project structure and some manual reconciliation may be required.
+Adhering closely to the prerequisites and instructions below should guarantee a good outcome.

 Prerequisites: